 Facebook ad creative should be designed to accommodate these groups’ varying attention spans and screen views.

 Quantitative creative testing of Facebook ads can include new concepts, minor variations, and creative refreshes.
 Changing concepts can produce big wins, but also big failures.
-Variations in color, headline, CTA, etc. tend to generate smaller, more incremental returns.
-Creative refreshes retain basic elements and themes of winning ads but switch out main content (images and videos).
+Variations in the color, headline, CTA, etc. tend to generate smaller, more incremental returns.
+Creative refreshes retain basic elements and themes of winning ads but switch out the main content (images and videos).

-To replace a single winning ad each week—before the ad starts to grow stale with users—you’ll need 20 pieces of new creative, as most ads are destined to fail.
+To replace a single winning ad each week—before the ad starts to grow stale with users—you’ll need 20 pieces of new creative.
+As most ads are destined to fail.
 It’s important to systematically test ad elements, even minor ones, to keep Facebook ad campaigns fresh.

 Your best bet is to spend about 80% of your time optimizing your best ads and creating new variations.
 The remaining 20% should be spent on new concept ideation.